The Green Deal

 - According to the Green Deal Finance Company, there was a one-off loan fee of £63 and a £20 annual finance charge for every loan that was taken out.
 Green Deal providers had the option of absorbing this cost, or passing it on to you.

-- The Green Deal Finance Company loans had interest rates ranging from 7.9% APR to 10.3% APR.
-These loans lasted between 10 and 25 years.
+- The Green Deal Finance Company loans had interest rates ranging from 7.9% APR to 10.3% APR and lasted between 10 and 25 years.

 The National Audit Office conducted an independent audit of the Green Deal scheme.
 Its findings were published in April 2016 and found that, during its life span, the Green Deal loan scheme only funded 1% of energy efficient measures installed through the Energy Company Obligation (ECO) and Green Loans scheme combined.
 It also found that the scheme saved only negligible amounts of CO2 and that households did not see these loans as an attractive proposition.